Facilities Engineering | Master of Engineering Management | NC State University

 3

-CE 675 Civil Engineering Projects
+CE 675 Civil Engineering Projects3

-EM 675 Engineering Management Masters Project
+EM 675 Engineering Management Masters Project3

-IMS 675 Masters Project
+IMS 675 Masters Project3

-ISE 677 Industrial Engineering Projects
+ISE 677 Industrial Engineering Projects3

-MBA 559 Business Analytics Practicum
+MBA 559 Business Analytics Practicum3

 Technical Electives